apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 `dataset`, `keyValueStore` and `requestQueue` types, each optionally restricted by the referenced schema to make sure that selected storage is compatible.

+NOTE from Mara: The idea was that we should have an input type for any system resource, so perhaps even for the user.
+But it's a super low priority.

+The use case for `actor` could be for example a testing actor with 3 inputs:
+- actor to be tested
+- test function containing for example Jest unit test over the output
+- input for the actor

+and the testing actor would call the given actor with a given output and in the end execute tests if the results are correct.
+Similarly you could have a `runId` on input but maybe there is no good usecase.

 TODO JC: Not sure how `actor` and `actorRun` are supposed to work?
 For example, if `actor` is a reference to other actor to be called, why not use webhook?
 And how about `actorRun` ???

 For example: